Transmission Line Transfer Function from ABCD and S-parameters

 The standard definition of the ABCD parameters is shown below.
 These equations apply to any transmission line as long as you know its impedance and propagation constant:

 Note that the ABCD matrix, which is invertible, is defined “backwards” in that it relates the input voltage/current (i.e., looking towards the load) to the output voltage/current.
 This is okay; to create a relation that shows the output voltage/current as a function of input voltage/current, simply calculate the inverse matrix.
 You don’t need to do this to find the transfer function for a transmission line.
 You can use the ABCD parameters defined above with the following formula to get the transmission line transfer function:

 Alternatively, you can approach this problem using S-parameters.
 As I mentioned above, this is great if you have some measurements of your channel’s S-parameters and you want to get the transfer function.
 In this case, your S-parameters are referenced to the load impedance, and you can just use a simple S-parameter to ABCD parameter conversion:

 After converting, just plug these into the transfer function equation shown above, and you’re finished.
 Remember, Z in this equation is the reference impedance, which is usually taken as the load or characteristic impedance of the line.

 Alternatively, you may want to calculate the S-parameters directly from ABCD parameters in the event you don’t have any S-parameter measurements.
+The formula below shows S-parameters defined from ABCD parameters assuming both ports have the same reference impedance.
 You can then use these to calculate a transmission line transfer function.
 Again, watch out for the reference impedance in the following formula:

-Finally, we can calculate the transfer function using the S-parameters and the reflection coefficients at the source and load:
+Finally, with either of the above equations, we can calculate the transfer function using the S-parameters and the reflection coefficients at the source and load: